Magandang Buhay

-Magandang Buhay is a Philippine television talk show that premiered on April 18, 2016 and produced, trademark and copyright registered by ABS-CBN Studios.
+Magandang Buhay is a Philippine television talk show that premiered on April 18, 2016 and was produced, trademark and copyright-registered by ABS-CBN Studios.
 The show was originally broadcast on ABS-CBN until the network's shutdown in 2020.
-It is currently broadcast on Kapamilya Channel and A2Z, and airs every Weekdays at 09:00 (PST).
-The show previously was also broadcast on TV5 from February 6, 2023 until March 1, 2024 before it moved into All TV since May 13, 2024.
+It is later broadcast on Kapamilya Channel and A2Z, and aired every weekday at 09:00 (PST).
+The show was previously also broadcast on TV5 from February 6, 2023 until March 1, 2024 before it moved into All TV from May 13, 2024 until June 26, 2026.
+Reruns of past episodes continued to air on A2Z on June 29, 2026 every weekday at 08:30 (PST).

-The original hosts of the show are Karla Estrada, Melai Cantiveros and Jolina Magdangal.
+The original hosts of the show are Karla Estrada, Melai Cantiveros, and Jolina Magdangal.
 Estrada left the show in 2022 and was replaced by Regine Velasquez.

+The show concluded on June 26, 2026 after more than 10 years due to episode redundancies since May 14, 2024 and poor ratings, as well as the hosts' other commitments, with Melai Cantiveros hosting her own talk show Kuan on One.